healdev/ultimate-image-optimization-helpers/index.md

 2. Allows to choose between a variety of easy optimization presets.

-3. Allows to enable/disable png to jpeg conversion.
+3. Allows to enable/disable png to jpeg conversion (for non-trensparent png images only.)

 4. Provides a completely custom optimization interface for advanced users:
 - Adjust the image compression rate.